SECURITIES AND EXCHANGE COMMISSION

 ITEM 7.
 Management’s discussion and analysis of financial condition and results of operations

-We design, make and sell semiconductors to electronics designers and manufacturers all over the world.
-Technology is the foundation of our company, but ultimately, our objective and the best metric to measure progress and generate long-term value for owners is the growth of free cash flow per share.
+We design and manufacture semiconductors that we sell to electronics designers and manufacturers all over the world.
+Technology is the foundation of our company, but ultimately, our objective and the best metric for owners to measure our progress is through the growth of free cash flow per share over the long term.

-Our strategy to maximize free cash flow per share growth has three elements:
+Our strategy to maximize long-term free cash flow per share growth has three elements:

 1.A great business model that is focused on analog and embedded processing products and built around four sustainable competitive advantages.
 The four sustainable competitive advantages are powerful in combination and provide tangible benefits: